-The Red Snapper Individual Fishing Quota (IFQ) program 5-year review was completed by NMFS and Council staff (GMFMC and NMFS 2013).
+The initial Red Snapper IFQ program 5-year review was completed by NMFS and Council staff (GMFMC and NMFS 2013).
 The conclusions from the review are provided below.

 The original purpose and need defined in Amendment 26 (GMFMC 2006), reads as follows: